ruuda/rcl/README.md

  * **A real language.**
    Use variables, loops, imports, and functions to eliminate duplication.
+ * **Familiar syntax.**
+   Have you used Python, TypeScript, or Rust before?
+Then you will find RCL obvious to read and natural to write.
  * **Generate rather than template.**
    Manipulate data structures, not strings.
    Generate correct json, yaml, and toml.